ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

    Release-Track
    GitHub-Manual-Authorization

-**Releasing a package in ROS 2 means to make your package available on the public ROS 2 buildfarm.**
+**Releasing a package makes your package available on the public ROS 2 buildfarm.**
 After you've created a package, this is the next step towards getting your package into the publicly-available Debian packages so that others can install the package via ``apt``.

 Follow one of the guides below: